ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

 +-- {: .num_remark }
 ###### Remark

-If we write homotopies (def. \ref{LeftHomotopyOfSimplicialSets}) as double arrows between morphisms, then then limit diagram in def. \ref{MappingConeAndMappingCocone} looks just like the square in the definition of [[fibers]] in def. \ref{FiberAndCofiberInPointedObjects}, except that it is filled by the right homotopy given by the component map denoted $\eta$:
+If we write homotopies (def. \ref{LeftHomotopyOfSimplicialSets}) as double arrows between morphisms, then then limit diagram in def. \ref{MappingConeAndMappingCocone} looks just like the square in the definition of [[fibers]] in example \ref{FiberAndCofiberInPointedObjects}, except that it is filled by the right homotopy given by the component map denoted $\eta$:

 $$
   \array{